CodeErCn/eric-chen-portfolio/README.md

-This repo is for my porfolio website at www.eric-chen-portfolio.com.
+This repo is for my portfolio website at www.eric-chen-portfolio.com.